lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The {{RFC7641}} defines the Observe option.
 The SCHC Rule description will define the TV to "not-sent," MO to "ignore," and the CDA to "value-sent."
 SCHC does not limit the maximum size for this option (3 bytes).
-To reduce the transmission size, either the device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.
+To reduce the transmission size, either the Device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.

 Since the Observe option MAY use an RST message to inform a server that the client